• Skip to primary navigation

 One of the first steps in freezing any vegetable is to wash and clean them thoroughly.

-Swiss chard leaves are rather bumpy, with lots of crevices, so they have many spaces where dirt, sand, debris, or even insects can hide.
+Swiss chard leaves are rather bumpy, with many crevices, so they have many spaces where dirt, sand, debris, or even insects can hide.
 There are two ways to remove all this grittiness.

-An additional step to this method includes filling a sink or large bowl with cold water and allowing the chard leaves to soak for a good 10 minutes.
-A final rinse under cold running water ensures they are ready for the next step in the freezing process.
+Another step in this method includes filling a sink or large bowl with cold water and allowing the chard leaves to soak for 10 minutes.
+A final rinse under cold running water ensures they are ready for the next step in freezing.

 This is a great moment to separate the Swiss chard stalks from the leaves as a time-saving tip.
-Use your knife the separate these two parts.
+Use your knife to separate these two parts.

 Swiss chard in an ice water bath.